luxumbra/daoism-dapp/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Build the app for deployment
+Build the app for deployment (good to run before you push your branch for a PR)
 ```bash
 yarn build
 ```

-Run the linter
+Run the linter (it runs for the previews but good to run before you make a PR)
 ```bash
 yarn lint
 yarn lint:fix
 ```

-Run tests
+Run tests (see above)
 ```bash
 yarn test
 yarn test:watch
 yarn test:coverage
 ```

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deployed on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+All PR previews, develop & prod deploy to [Vercel](https://vercel.com) via Github integration.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.